2022–23 Michigan State Spartans men's basketball team: Marquette

 MSU next played No. 2-seeded and No. 6-ranked Marquette on March 19.
-The Spartans started well, leading throughout the half and by as many as 12.
-However, the Eagles narrowed the gap before halftime and MSU had only a 33–28 lead at the break.
-AJ Hoggard sat during Marquette's run to end the half as he had two fouls.
+The Spartans started well and took their first lead just over eighty seconds into the game on a layup by AJ Hoggard.
+MSU would lead for the remainder of the first half against a Marquette team whose starting point guard, Tyler Kolek, had suffered a thumb injury in their first-round game against the 15-seeded Vermont Catamounts two days prior.
+Kolek, recently named the Big East Player of the Year, was effectively neutralized as MSU would hold him to game totals of 7 points and 5 assists and force Kolek into a career-high 6 turnovers, despite Kolek's season averages of 12.9 ppg, 7.5 apg (third highest amongst Division I players in 2022–23) and 2.5 topg.
+However, after Carson Cooper's dunk with 6:12 remaining in the first half gave MSU their largest lead of 12 points, the Golden Eagles responded by outscoring MSU 13–6 to close the half as Hoggard, having picked up his second foul with 5:23 remaining, sat on the bench during most of Marquette's run.
+After Marquette had narrowed MSU's lead to just 3 points with one minute remaining in the half, a Jaden Atkins jumper would cap off the first half scoring, and MSU carried a 33–28 advantage into halftime.
 In the second half, Marquette continued its comeback and took the lead on several occasions.
-MSU, which shot poorly from three making only two of 16 attempts, was able to hold Marquette under 40% from the field.
-Down the stretch, Tyson Walker took over, scoring a game high 23 points including a steal and a dunk to put the game away.
-MSU held on for the 69–60 win.
+However, the Spartans, who shot poorly from three in making only two of 16 attempts, was able to hold Marquette under 40% from the field.
+Down the stretch, Tyson Walker took over, scoring a game high 23 points including a steal and a dunk to put the game away as MSU held on for the 69–60 win.
 The win moved MSU to the Sweet Sixteen for the first time since 2019.
 It marked Tom Izzo's 15th Sweet Sixteen (fifth all-time) and marked his 16th win as the lower seed in the NCAA tournament (an all-time record).
 Joey Hauser added 14 points in the win against his former team (Hauser played his freshman year with Marquette before transferring to MSU) while Hoggard scored 13.